eccelerators/SimStm/README.rst

  add operand1 $operand2
  add operand1 0xF0

-Add variable or constant operand2 value to variable operand1 value or add value 0xF0 to variable operand1 value.
+The ``add`` instruction adds variable or constant operand2 value to variable operand1 value or add value 0xF0 to variable operand1 value.
 The resulting value of the addition is in variable operand1 value after the operation.